CT83/Facial-Recognition-Attendance-System/README.md

 #### Working Day Details

-Shows all of the lectures which were help that way in school, and how many people were present for those.
+Shows all of the lectures which were held that day in school, and how many people were present for those.

 ![img](images/ui-5.png)